codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 Atlassian stash is only available for an on-premise connection.
 Follow the same instructions as Bitbucket.
 You also need to provide the URL of the Stash server in your organization.

+This option is only for Atlassian stash until version 3.10 which is the old version.
+It was then renamed to Bitbucket server.

+## Bitbucket Server

+Bitbucket server is the new and current name of Atlassian Stash.
+Again, it is only available for an on-premise installation.

 Codefresh supports Bitbucket server versions 5.4.0+ since those expose the API used by the integration.